wand88/StarterPack/README.md

     * In index files, we import all of the files within that folder.

 4. [Module](../master/sass/4-Module)
-    * Ok, we have folders, for all the mixins, functions, placeholders, variabels, reset, animations and major layout parts of our website. **This folder contains the code for specific funcionalities like: forms, buttons, post-thumbnials, slider, etc.**
+    * Ok, we have folders, for all the mixins, functions, placeholders, variabels, reset, animations and major layout parts of our website. **This folder contains the code for specific funcionalities like: forms, buttons, post-thumbnails, slider, etc.**
     * It should only contain blocks and elements regarding those specific funcionalities, modifiers go in next 2 folders.
-    * + as always, index file, where we import all of those files within this folder.
+    * As always, index file, where we import all of those files within this folder.

 5. [State](../master/sass/5-State)
     * State folder, has all the code, which changes the state of elements, classes on our website, on hover, event, etc.